ooni/spec/test-specs/ts-012-lantern.md

 'lantern --headless':
   'stdout' - Contents of standard output produced by Lantern.
   'stderr' - Contents of standard error produced by Lantern.
+'default_configuration' - True or False - whether it is using the default, sane, configuration or not

 ## Possible conclusions